kelseyhightower/docker-kubernetes-tls-guide/README.md

 ## Initialize a CA

+Before we can generate any certs we need to initialize a CA.

 ```
 $ cfssl gencert -initca ca-csr.json | cfssljson -bare ca
 ```

 ## Docker

+The Docker daemon can be [protected using TLS certificates](https://docs.docker.com/articles/https), but instead of using the openssl tools we are going to leverage our PKI from above.

 ### Generate Server and Client Certs